cheshire137/tumblr-themes/README.md

 1. `npm install -g gulp` to globally install Gulp.
 1. `npm install` to install Gulp dependencies and other packages.
 1. `gulp` to start Gulp which will watch for changes in LESS files and recompile them into CSS for each theme.

+Use the [Tumblr Static Uploader](https://www.tumblr.com/themes/upload_static_file) to upload minified CSS, JavaScript, and small images for use in themes.